 These inefficiencies raise costs for any business operation requiring a permit, including organics recycling businesses, which are passed onto local authorities already facing budget constraints.
 Despite a 2018 fee increase intended to improve regulation, service quality has worsened.
 The Office for Environmental Protection (OEP) is reviewing the EA’s regulatory approach, but without adequate funding to hire more technical experts, meaningful improvements are unlikely.
 The underfunding of the EA hinders progress toward a circular economy, requiring urgent government intervention.

-3. Ensure Defra is adequately funded to increase capacity for delivering the Simpler Recycling, Extended Producer Responsibility for Packaging and the Deposit Return Scheme in ways that achieve the Resources and Waste Strategy for England targets.
+3. Ensure Defra is adequately funded to increase capacity for delivering Simpler Recycling, Extended Producer Responsibility for Packaging and the Deposit Return Scheme in ways that achieve the Resources and Waste Strategy for England targets.

 The Resources and Waste Strategy for England aims to minimise waste, enhance resource efficiency, and transition to a circular economy, with targets to halve food waste by 2030, recycle 65% of municipal waste by 2035, and eliminate avoidable plastics by 2042.
 These goals are supported by Collection and Packaging reforms, including Extended Producer Responsibility (EPR) for Packaging, Simpler Recycling, and the Deposit Return Scheme, all managed by Defra.